 What Is a Sales Funnel?

-You can use the power to directly influence consumers inside the digital marketing funnel.
+You can use the power to directly influence consumers inside the digital marketing and sales funnel.
+Through each stage the lead nurturing benefits are more prominent when conversions are made from building a sales funnel with sales and marketing tactics woven throughout.
 This can be accomplished by optimizing the user experience throughout the sales funnel stages.

 Sales Funnel Stages